What is the new FAFSA priority filing deadline?

 What is the IRS Data Retrieval Process?

 The IRS Data Retrieval Process allows financial aid applicants and their parents to retrieve, directly from the IRS, certain income and other information from their federal income tax returns when completing the Free Application for Federal Student Aid (FAFSA).
 The IRS Data Retrieval Tool populates the infomation into the FAFSA on the Web application.
 Because the information comes directly from the IRS, using the IRS Data Retrieval Process is the preferred way to file your FAFSA for the 2013-2014 and 2014-2015 academic years.

-What if I already filed my FAFSA and did not use IRS Data Retrieval Process?
+What if I already filed my FAFSA and chose not use IRS Data Retrieval Process?

 If you already filed your FAFSA for 2014-2015 academic year and did not use the IRS Data Retrieval Process, and subsequently have filed your federal tax returns, you can go back and submit a correction to FAFSA on the Web.
 You may use Data Retrieval Process at that point.